 INTJs, what else should our partners know, and how many of these items ring true?
 How about the rest of you?
 Are you dating or married to an INTJ?
 Tell us what it’s like.
 What else do would you put on the list?

 Want to be more successful as an INTJ?
-Our partner Quistic offers a course for INTJs looking to achieve their goals.
+Quistic offers a course for INTJs looking to achieve their goals.
 “Best Practices for Leveraging INTJ Strengths (and How to Be a Likable INTJ)” is a four-part webinar from career coach Penelope Trunk.
 Includes access to a private Facebook group with nearly 200 success-oriented people of your type.
 Learn more about the INTJ course here.